BAAPPS/Playground/SwiftUI_Learning/Challenge_day_07/README.md

 ## Final Thoughts

-This app is a hands-on introduction to **SwiftData** and **natural language detection** with SwiftUI.
-It demonstrates how simple logic can be used to create tools that improve awareness and promote safety in digital communication — while showcasing how to build and manage **linked data** with one-to-one relationships in a modern SwiftUI app.
+This app offers a hands-on introduction to **SwiftData**, **scam keyword detection**, and **user-to-user messaging** in SwiftUI.
+You’ll see how even simple natural language logic can be used to build tools that promote safer communication.

+Along the way, you’ll learn how to model and manage **linked data** using one-to-one relationships, associate messages with users via **ID-based relationships**, and use `@Bindable` to create reactive, user-driven interfaces — all within a clean, modular SwiftUI architecture.